 In addition to liabilities, the District will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has three items that qualify for reporting in this category.
 The first arises on the Balance Sheet under the modified accrual basis of accounting when potential revenues do not meet both the measurable and available criteria for recognition in the current period and when revenue is received that applies to a future period.
 The District reports deferred inflows of resources in the Statement of Net Position related to pensions reported in the district-wide statements.
-For additional information on deferred inflows related to pensions, see Note 8.
-The District also reports deferred inflows of resources in the Statement of Net Position related to other postemployment benefits reported in the district-wide statements.
+For additional information on deferred inflows related to other postemployment benefits reported in the district-wide statements.
 For additional information on deferred inflows related to other postemployment benefits see Note 10.